If our system won't let you book online within 24 hours of the trip, please call us at 970-577-7238 for current availability.

 Morning, Mid-Day and Afternoon Half Day Trips

 We offer two half-day trips on the Poudre River each day, and a third on weekdays.

 The Poudre River (how the heck do you say it?
 "Poo-der".
 We didn't name it - we just float it).
 The "Poo-der" is a fast-moving river with nearly continuous Class II to III rapids and little float water.
 Early in the season it's usually a strong class III+.
 This river has the distinction of being the only "wild and scenic" designated river in Colorado and we are one of the few companies allowed to run it.

 NEVER BEEN RAFTING?
 Don't worry, our professional guides ensure that both the first time rafter and the experienced rafters have a great time.
 Non-swimmers are also welcome.
 (If you are terrified of water, you probably shouldn't go.
 All the screaming is distracting to other rafters, and it's not good for business.)

 Actual time on the river can vary each day depending on water flow.
-While each season is different, the water is usually swift-moving early in the season and slows down a bit by August.
+While each season is different, the water is usually swift-moving early in the season and slows down after the snowmelt is gone.
+By August some of the fun comes from dodging the rocks along the way.
 We'll get you wet!
 2015 is a big water season so far.

 Feel free to bring snacks and non-alcoholic beverages along if you like.

 Trips depart from the Estes Park High School at 9:15am and 12:15pm daily.
 We also have a 6:30am trip Monday through Friday.
 (Okay, I heard you *GASP* when you read that time.
 Those of you from the Central Time Zone it's 7:30am for you.
 Before you dismiss this trip as too early, this trip is often smaller and we're often the only company on the water then.
 The river is all ours - it's incredible!
 Then you're back in time for lunch and your afternoon is open to do something else.
 This one runs during peak season - mid June through early August)